Zeros of theta functions associated with self-dual lattices: Introduction

 as demonstrated Figure \ref{fig: fundomain}.

-In addition, writing $k=12\ell +k'$ where $k'\in\{0,4,6,8,10,14\}$, we obtain $\ell +1 = \dim M_{k}$.
-The valence formula \eqref{eq: valence} is a powerful tool for studying modular forms via their zeros.
-It implies that for a nonzero modular form of weight $k$, there are about $\ell-\ord_{\infty}(f)$ zeros in the fundamental domain $\cF$.
-In 1970, F. Rankin and Swinnerton-Dyer studied the zeros of the Eisenstein series \cite{sdr}.
-They proved that all the zeros of the Eisenstein series in the fundamental domain lie on the arc $\cA=\left\{e^{i\varphi}:\frac{\pi}{2}\le \varphi\le \frac{2\pi}{3}\right\}$ and become uniformly distributed in $\cA$ as $k\to\infty$.
-For different types of results about zeros of various modular forms, see \cite{dukejen, gun,holowinsky2010mass, kimmel, rankin,raveh, RVY,rudnick2005,rudnick2023}.
+The valence formula \eqref{eq: valence} implies that for a nonzero modular form of weight $k$, there are about ${\frac{k}{12}}$ zeros in the fundamental domain $\cF$, which raises a natural question: \begin{quote} For a distinguished family of modular forms, can we find the location or limit distribution of their zeros in the fundamental domain? \end{quote} The first result regarding this inquiry was given in 1970 by F. Rankin and Swinnerton-Dyer, \cite{sdr}.
+They proved that the zeros of the Eisenstein series in the fundamental domain lie on the arc $\cA=\left\{e^{i\varphi}:\frac{\pi}{3}\le \varphi\le \frac{\pi}{2}\right\}$ and become uniformly distributed in $\cA$ as $k\to\infty$.
+For different types of results on the zeros of various modular forms, see \cite{choi, dukejen, gun, holowinsky2010mass, Kimmel, rankin, raveh, RVY, rudnick2005, rudnick2023, Cornelissen,zilka}.

-This paper concerns the zeros of the theta function of the lattices $\Gamma_{8k}$, a family of even unimodular lattices.
+This paper concerns the zeros of the theta function of the lattices $\Gamma_{4k}$, a family of self-dual lattices.